prisma/prisma-client-extensions/README.md

 This repository contains a number of examples of [Prisma Client extensions](https://www.prisma.io/docs/concepts/components/prisma-client/client-extensions).

-## Caveats

-Prisma Client extensions are currently in developer preview.
-The extensions in this repo are provided as examples only, and without warranty.
+> **Note**: Prisma Client extensions are currently in [Preview](https://www.prisma.io/docs/about/prisma/releases#preview).
+The extensions in this repository are provided as examples only, and without warranty.
 They are not intended to be used in production environments.

 ## Examples